My Happy Family

 My Happy Family (Georgian ჩემი ბედნიერი ოჯახი) is a 2017 Georgian drama film directed by Nana Ekvtimishvili and Simon Groß.
 It was screened in the World Cinema Dramatic Competition section of the 2017 Sundance Film Festival and had its world premiere in the Forum section at the 67th Berlin International Film Festival.
 Ekvtimishvili and Groß were awarded Best Director at the Sofia International Film Festival, where their film was entered in the International Competition section.
+The movie was added to Netflix in December 2017 internationally and resided there until December 2022.

 Plot

 Manana (Ia Shughliashvili), a 50-year-old woman, decides to leave her family, husband, children, and parents.
 The reasons and rationale for her decision are initially and largely unknown to her family, and remain mysterious to them throughout the story.
 Her perspective, however, is slowly disclosed to the audience.
 Manana’s decision to challenge the social expectations of women in her community gives My Happy Family a feminist streak.

 A schoolteacher with a career and income of her own, Manana rents a small flat on the outskirts of town.
 At a local market, she runs into a former high school classmate, who invites her to their 35th high school reunion.
 At the reunion, a devastating secret is revealed: her husband, Soso, had an affair while married to Manana and fathered a boy who is now 13 years old.
 Weeks later, posing as a meter-reader for the gas company, Manana visits Soso's ex-lover and her son as a way to see them both in person.
 Manana also discovers her brother Rezo has spoken to her new neighbors about her life, her decisions, and her situation, and while Rezo seems to believe his actions are an attempt to defend her from strange men, she views his actions as an intrusive violation of her privacy, dignity, and personal agency.

 Meanwhile, Manana's son, who still lives with Manana's parents and his father, brings his pregnant girlfriend home to announce their marriage.
 Manana's daughter is heartbroken to learn her new husband is having an affair (which Manana had accidentally discovered but not disclosed).
 The film ends as Manana asks Soso several important questions, and the audience is left to wonder what his responses might be.